-The overall aim of our group is to understand how the activity of individual nerve cells in the mammalian brain relates to their postsynaptic target neurons (i.e. their connectivity / neural circuits), and how this activity changes during different behavioural states (e.g. sleep, movement), environmental contexts (e.g. spatial navigation, sensory stimulation), and pathological processes (e.g. presence of tau tangles).
+The overall aim of our group is to understand how the activity of individual nerve cells in the mammalian brain relates to their postsynaptic target neurons (i.e. their connectivity / neural circuits), and how this activity changes during different behavioural states (e.g. sleep, movement), environmental contexts (e.g. spatial navigation, sensory stimulation), and pathological processes (e.g. presence of hyperphosphorylated Tau proteins).
 We are particularly interested in defining the combined activity, molecular profiles and target regions of nerve cells of the 'limbic' thalamus and how they contribute to memory-related processes.

 We are happy to support fellowship applications from interested postdoctoral candidates.

 Watch this space for announcements of open positions!

 - Barbara's winning image from the Alzheimer's Society 'Spotlight on Dementia' photography competition is featured in the BBC Science Focus Magazine

 - Tim gave an invited talk ("Neuropeptides and rhythmic neuronal firing in brain networks") at RegPep24 in Stirling, Scotland

 - Tim and Barbara attended FENS Forum in Paris, the first in-person meeting since January 2020.
 Barbara presented a poster entitled "Accumulation and neuron-to-glia spread of human Tau proteins in ageing mice", which received very good attendance on the last day of the meeting